superpandas-ai/StatQA/README.md

 	--trick "zero-shot" # prompting strategies
 ```

-Also, if you want to parallelize the GPT evaluation to improve efficiency, you can use `parallel_gpt_evaluation.py` like this:
+If you hope to parallelize the GPT evaluation to improve efficiency, we also provide script `parallel_gpt_evaluation.py`, you can use it in this way:

 ```bash
 python Evaluation/parallel_gpt_evaluation.py